What Lua dialiect is this?

 luajit command, which is a simple shell script that finds and loads the appropriate luajit executable for your platform/arch so that typing

 LuaJIT was compiled using its original makefile.

 Making portable apps

-To make a portable app that can run from any directory without needing Installing, every subsystem of the app that needs to open a file must look for that file in a location relative to the app's directory.
+To make a portable app that can run from any directory out of the box, every subsystem of the app that needs to open a file must look for that file in a location relative to the app’s directory.
 This means at least three things:

 - Lua’s require() must look in exe-relative dirs first,

 - the OS’s shared library loader must look in exe-relative dirs first,